datashield/datashield-infrastructure/README.md

 192.168.2.21 provisioned using the datashield_db_server environment.
 The second is a datashield server with the IP address 192.168.2.22 provisioned with the datashield_remotedb environment.

+##### datashield_3servers_1client

+This Vagrant configures three Ubuntu datashield servers provisioned with datashield_testdata puppet environment with the IP addresses 192.168.2.32, 192.168.2.33 and 192.168.2.34.
+Also created is a datashield client provisioned with the datashield_client puppet environment.

+##### datashield_3servers_1client_google

+This Vagrantfile creates 3 datashield servers and 1 datashield client on Google Cloud Compute Engine.

 ### Scripts